Lucia A. Reisch: Selected bibliography

 Reisch has authored more than 300 research articles and books, and published over 140 papers in peer-reviewed journals.
 Her research has gained recognition in various newspapers and magazines, including Die Zeit, Der Stern, Die Welt, Der Spiegel, Süddeutsche Zeitung, and Scientific American.
+More recently, work co-authored by Reisch has been featured in The Conversation and The Guardian.

 In addition, Reisch has been featured on various broadcast platforms, such as BBC 4, Deutschland Radio, Deutschlandfunk, SWR, BBC, Australian Broadcasting Corporation (ABC) and Mexican National TV.

 Listed are some of her most notable publications.